 I’ve done it now.
 Yep, really done it.
-I’ve signed up to my first ultra – the Chiltern Challenge 50k with XNRG.
+I’ve signed up to my first ultramarathon – the Chiltern Challenge 50k with XNRG.

 I did this pre-London Marathon thinking I’d build on all the training I’d done for that.
 But now, after 2 weeks of doing some shortish runs and being on the ‘see food’ diet, I’m not feeling my fittest.
 The food was good.
 There was cake.